Siege of Athens and Piraeus (87–86 BC): Siege

 The final phase of the siege.

 Sulla marched towards Athens and upon his arrival he encountered his first problem.
 The main outer wall that had surrounded the city, connecting the main city with its port at Piraeus, was in ruins.
-As such, Sulla was forced to conduct two separate sieges, throwing up siege works surrounding both Athens and its port Piraeus.
+As a result, Sulla was forced to conduct two separate sieges, throwing up siege works surrounding both Athens and its port Piraeus.
 A force commanded by Archelaus defended Piraeus whilst another commanded by Aristion took up the main defense of Athens.
 The sea defense was considerably easier as a Pontic fleet dominated the nearby sea, facilitating reinforcement and replenishment whenever necessary.
 Furthermore, Piraeus already had ample supplies from the onset while Athens did not.

 Sulla decided to first concentrate his attacks on Piraeus, seeing as without its port, there was no way that Athens could be resupplied.
 He sent Lucius Licinius Lucullus to raise a fleet from the remaining Roman allies in the eastern Mediterranean to deal with the Pontic navy.
 The first attack on the city was entirely repulsed, so Sulla decided to build huge earthworks.
 Wood was also needed, so he cut down everything, including the sacred groves of Greece, up to 100 miles from Athens' main town.
 When more money was needed he “borrowed” from temples and Sibyls alike.
 The currency minted from this treasure was to remain in circulation for centuries and prized for its quality.
 Siege works were built to facilitate the next attack which was eventually successful in taking the outer wall of Piraeus.

 Once the outer wall was taken, Sulla discovered that Archelaus had built more walls inside the city.
 Despite the complete encirclement of Athens and its port, and several attempts by Archelaus to raise the siege, a stalemate developed.
 Roman attention was temporarily shifted towards Athens, which was starving.
 Inside the city, the population was reduced to eating shoe leather and grass.
 A delegation from Athens was sent to treat with Sulla, but instead of serious negotiations they expounded on the glory of their city.
 Sulla sent them away saying: “I was sent to Athens, not to take lessons, but to reduce rebels to obedience.”